Ways to Save Money on Obamacare in New York

 Trump Has Ended Obamacare Cost-Sharing Subsidies

 On October 12, 2017, the Trump administration decided to end a second type of Affordable Care Act subsidy, called "cost-sharing reductions" or CSRs.
-Since the health insurance marketplaces opened in 2013, these subsidies have been paid directly to insurers, allowing them to reduce deductibles and co-payments for people with incomes between 100% and 250% of the federal poverty level.
+Beginning in 2013, when the health insurance marketplaces opened, these subsidies were been paid directly to insurers, allowing them to reduce deductibles and co-payments for people with incomes between 100% and 250% of the federal poverty level.

 The long-term effects of this decision are as yet unclear.
 Many health care consumers won't notice direct effects in 2018 because tax-credits will increase to cover the damages.